 - Given on an outpatient basis

-- Administered five days a week over a period of about seven to nine weeks
+- Administered five days a week over several weeks

 Each treatment session usually lasts less than an hour.
 Most of that is preparation time.
 The actual radiation treatment only takes a few minutes.